mycelial/mycelial/docs/Tutorial.md

 ### Configure the client

-Mycelial clients require a configuration file to function properly.
+Mycelial Clients require a configuration file to function properly.

-You can find a [config.example.toml](myceliald/config.example.toml) example file, which you can reference when creating your own client configuration files.
+You can find a [config.example.toml](../myceliald/config.example.toml) example file, which you can reference when creating your own client configuration files.

 The configuration file is passed to the client binary file via the `./myceliald --config=./config.toml` command line option.

-Copy the [config.example.toml](myceliald/config.example.toml), rename it to `config.toml`.
+Copy the [config.example.toml](../myceliald/config.example.toml), rename it to `config.toml`.

 Edit the copied config file as follows. **NOTE** be sure to change the `journal_path` to point to the journal file created ealier.

 ```toml